-Kensington, The Grange, Alexandra Park - Toronto Neighbourhoods
+Kensington, The Grange, Alexandra Park - Toronto, Ontario neighbourhoods and nearby communities

 The Kensington neighbourhood is defined by its popular multicultural outdoor market, which was the focus of the popular 80s TV show the King of Kensington.
 Kensington was originally part of the 1815 land grant to Captain John Denison, and was developed in the 1870s with very British street names.
 In the early 1900s, the area attracted many Jewish immigrants from Eastern Europe, who opened stalls in front of their houses to sell goods to each other, in the tradition of their Old World marketplaces.